ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/build-a-web-app-to-use-a-machine-learning-model.md

 ## Exercise - clean your data

-In this section you'll use data from 80,000 UFO sightings, gathered by [NUFORC](https://nuforc.org) (The National UFO Reporting Center).
+In this section, you'll use data from 80,000 UFO sightings, gathered by [NUFORC](https://nuforc.org) (The National UFO Reporting Center).
 This data has some interesting descriptions of UFO sightings, for example:

 - **Long example description.** "A man emerges from a beam of light that shines on a grassy field at night and he runs towards the Texas Instruments parking lot".
 - **Short example description.** "the lights chased us".